nanogiants/nestjs-swagger-api-exception-decorator/docs/gettingstarted/usage/custom.md

 }
 ```

-The decorator then takes the exception descriptions and passes them to Swagger.
+The decorator then takes the exception descriptions, errors and status codes and passes them to Swagger-UI.
 No need to pass an object containing a description here!

 ### Overwrite the description